Superannuation really should be fairly straight forward, but instead all governments like to tinker with it.

 After-tax contributions are called Non Concessional Contributions and go into super tax free and can be withdrawn tax free in retirement as well.

-An example of how this could be used would be following the sale of the family home, Mary and Jason have downsized and freed up $600,000.
+An example of how this could be used would be following the sale of the family beach house, Mary and Jason have freed up $400,000.
 Jason has already retired and is aged 66, so he can not contribute to super.
-Having not made any previous non concessional contributions, Mary can contribute $540,000 this year to super and will keep the remaining $60,000 in her savings account.
+Having not made any previous non concessional contributions, Mary can contribute $300,000 this year to super and will keep the remaining $100,000 in her savings account.

 Before any large contributions are made, professional advice is always highly recommended to make sure you are maximising the contributions and your retirement savings.
 This is where a GNS Group Financial Adviser can play an important role in guiding you through retirement planning.